BA (Hons) Applied Special Educational Needs and Disability (Top Up)

 Student Testimonials

-I found all staff across the campuses at Beds Uni to be supportive and encouraging throughout my studies.
-Their knowledge inspired me to continue with my studies.
-It was such an enjoyable experience listening to the lecturers describe the experiences that lead them to becoming the experienced lecturers they are.
+I found all staff across the campuses at Beds to be supportive and encouraging throughout my studies.
+It was such an enjoyable experience listening to the academic team describe the experiences that led them to becoming the experienced lecturers they are.

-I am currently on a SCITT course and working full time in a Alex Jefford behaviour unit for children with social, emotional, mental health difficulties.
+I am currently on a SCITT course and working full time in a behaviour unit for children with social, emotional and mental health difficulties.
 I starting working in the unit after a massive career change.
-A year into my new job I decided becoming a teacher is what I wanted to do.
+A year into my new job, I decided becoming a teacher is what I wanted to do.

-I started a foundation degree course in applied education at Aylesbury College through Bedfordshire University.
-After this I applied for a BA (Hons) degree top-up year in SEND, this was the qualification I needed to apply for Teacher Training.
+I started a Foundation Degree course in applied education through the University of Bedfordshire before applying for a BA (Hons) top-up in SEND, as this was the qualification I needed to apply for teacher training.

-As I worked with children who had SEND I thought this course was perfect for me.
-During the course I gained a lot of knowledge and was able to apply this within the setting I worked.
-The tutors were very knowledgeable and had many years of practical experience to reinforce theories they were discussing.
-For me, having someone that has had practical experience means they could bring the lessons to life, they included stories, discussions and experiences of the students within the class.
+As I worked with children who had SEND, I thought this course was perfect for me.
+I gained a lot of knowledge and was able to apply this within the setting I worked.
+The tutors were very knowledgeable and had many years of practical experience to reinforce the theories they were discussing.
+For me, having someone that has had practical experience means they could bring the lessons to life; students in the class were also included through their stories and experiences.